ddutta111/Cervical-Cancer-Cervical-Cancer-Insights-Machine-Learning-Analysis-R/README.md

 Cervical cancer remains one of the leading causes of cancer-related deaths among women globally.
 Early detection and accurate prediction of cervical cancer are critical in improving treatment outcomes and saving lives.
 This project aims to develop a predictive model utilizing machine learning techniques to identify individuals at high risk for cervical cancer.
 By leveraging this ML models, healthcare providers can implement timely interventions and medical care, ultimately enhancing patient outcomes and reducing mortality rates associated with this disease.

+## Project Objective

+1. The objective of this analysis is to develop predictive models for cervical cancer biopsy results using a comprehensive dataset.
+The steps involved in this process include:

+2. Dataset Description: Provide an overview of the dataset, including its structure, features, and any missing values.

+3. Data Preprocessing and Exploratory Data Analysis (EDA): Clean and prepare the data for analysis by handling missing values and encoding categorical variables as needed.
+Conduct EDA to understand the distribution of variables and identify patterns, relationships, and potential outliers within the data.

+4. Model Selection: Choose appropriate machine learning models, including K-Nearest Neighbors (KNN), Random Forest (RF), Decision Tree (DT), and Artificial Neural Network (ANN) for predicting biopsy results.

+5. Model Training and Validation: Split the data into training and testing sets, train the selected models, and validate their performance using appropriate metrics such as accuracy and F1 score.

+6. Feature Importance Analysis: Assess the importance of different features in making predictions, focusing on the models that support this analysis.

+7. Comparison and Recommendation: Compare the performance of the models based on their accuracy, F1 score, and interpretability, and provide recommendations for the best-performing model for clinical application.

 ## Dataset Description

 The dataset for this project has been sourced from ```Kaggle``` and contains various variables that contribute to the risk assessment of cervical cancer.
 Key variables include: